4bdex/Bash_Project/readme.txt

 Linux, à savoir : programname [options] [paramètre]

 params :
-    -a: if option provided , keywords should not exists

     -k: [keywords list] or keywordsfile.txt
     -w: [Websites list] or websites.txt
     -r: [receivers list] or receivers.txt